Hayden Pedigo: Life and music

-City Council Run
+City Council run

 In the fall of 2018, at the age of 24, Hayden Pedigo drew national attention when he mounted a campaign to fill a city council seat in his hometown of Amarillo.
-In a profile on the young candidate, Rolling Stone magazine noted: “If [the surrealist film director] David Lynch were in charge of a political campaign, it might look something like Pedigo’s.”
+In a profile on the young candidate, Rolling Stone noted: “If [the surrealist film director] David Lynch were in charge of a political campaign, it might look something like Pedigo’s.”

-Pedigo’s campaign began to gain steam when he launched his first campaign ad, an absurdist lo-fi video featuring the young candidate, dressed in a suit he’d purchased from Goodwill, hurling a metal folding chair around a public park.
+Pedigo's campaign began to gain steam when he launched his first campaign ad, an absurdist lo-fi video featuring the young candidate, dressed in a suit he’d purchased from Goodwill, hurling a metal folding chair around a public park.
 In the video, Pedigo propped his foot on the chair and declared, “I believe that a lot of local business owners are straight up getting bonked.”
 The video—and subsequent videos produced by the Pedigo campaign—drew thousands of views on social media, garnering attention from local news affiliates, and eventually from national media.

 At first, the Pedigo campaign was seen by many locals as simply a prank.
 But, as the campaign wore on, it became clear that Pedigo was intent on winning.
 A documentary film crew, helmed by the documentarian Jasmine Stodel, arrived from Los Angeles to film the campaign—and the surrounding commotion.

 In the meantime, Pedigo grew more serious about attaining victory in the race, researching policy and speaking with former city officials.
 Pedigo soon drew the attention of the Amarillo pro-development PAC “Amarillo Matters,” which, according to Rolling Stone, has been known to employ questionable tactics like sending out mailers with factually incorrect claims about candidates they oppose (a group which included Pedigo).
 As the campaign rolled on, Pedigo began to use his amplified voice to draw attention to what he saw as rampant cronyism and inequality in Amarillo.

 Ultimately, Pedigo finished a distant second in the race behind incumbent Elaine Hayes.
 But the campaign was not an out-and-out failure, as Texas Monthly noted: “Just by running—and by doing it for the camera—[Pedigo] exposed Amarillo’s hidden-in-plain-sight corporatocracy.”

 Kid Candidate, director Jasmine Stodel’s documentary on Pedigo’s city-council campaign, was released in 2021.
 The film, produced by Gunpowder & Sky, premiered as part of the virtual South by Southwest film festival.